aws-samples/aws-athena-udfs-textanalytics/athena-udfs-textanalytics/README.md

 ## More Examples

-See the AWS blog post <a href="https://aws.amazon.com/blogs/machine-learning/translate-and-analyze-text-using-sql-functions-with-amazon-athena-amazon-translate-and-amazon-comprehend/">"Translate and analyze text using SQL functions with Amazon Athena, Amazon Translate, and Amazon Comprehend"</a>
+See the AWS blog post [Translate and analyze text using SQL functions with Amazon Athena, Amazon Translate, and Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/translate-and-analyze-text-using-sql-functions-with-amazon-athena-amazon-translate-and-amazon-comprehend/)

 ## License